justinrgarrard/world-of-naevis.net/docs/more/archetypes/fighter_lionheart.md

 #### Deathblow
 At 3rd level, you learn to turn normal strikes into lethal blows.
-When you roll initiative you gain a Stamina Point.
-On a successful weapon attack, you can expend the Stamina Point to convert the attack into a critical hit.
-You can regain your Stamina Point by taking the Dodge action.
-All Stamina Points are removed when combat ends.
+On a successful weapon attack, you can expend a use of this feature to convert an attack into a critical hit.
+You gain a use of this feature when you roll initiative or take the **Dodge** action while in combat.
+You lose any remaining uses when combat ends.

 #### Lethal Boundary
-At 3rd level, when you take the Dodge action, creatures provoke an opportunity attack when they enter your reach.
+At 3rd level, when you take the **Dodge** action, creatures provoke an opportunity attack when they enter your reach.
 A creature struck by your opportunity attack has their movement set to zero until the start of their next turn.

 #### Impassable